 All of the shares of our Class A common stock and Class B common stock distributed by Centex in the distribution, other than shares distributed to our affiliates, will be eligible for immediate resale in the public market.
 It is likely that some Centex stockholders will sell shares of our Class A common stock and Class B common stock received in the distribution for various reasons, including the fact that our business profile or market capitalization does not fit their investment objectives.
-Moreover, a substantial number of shares of Centex common stock are held by index funds tied to the Standard & Poor's 500 Index or other indices.
+Moreover, a substantial number of shares of Centex common stock are held by index funds tied to the S&P 500 Index or other indices.
 These index funds may be required to sell the shares of our capital stock that they receive in the distribution, as our stock may not be included in the underlying indices.
 Any sales of substantial amounts of our Class A common stock or Class B common stock in the public market, or the perception that such sales might occur, could depress the market price of our Class A common stock or Class B common stock.
-We are unable to predict whether substantial amounts of our Class A common stock or Class B common stock.
-We are unable to predict whether substantial amounts of our Class A common stock or Class B common stock.
-We are unable to predict whether substantial amounts of our Class A common stock will be sold in the open market following the distribution.
+We are unable to predict whether substantial amounts of our Class A common stock or Class B common stock will be sold in the open market following the distribution.